pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 MSG8 MSG9
 This is a common type of EXAMINE action.
 A message is printed when the object is examined, provided the player is by the object.
 The IN/W condition is usually used for an object which cannot be carried.
 The AVL condition is used for an object which can be carried.
 In this case, if the player is in with object 3 (IN/W 3), then messages 8 and 9 are printed (MSG8 and MSG9).
 Note that message 8 contains only the first half of the EXAM message.
 The second half is message 9 for this door.
 Message 10 and message 11 are used for the second halves of the two doors which cannot be opened by the player (all three use the same first half of the EXAM message).

-17: EXAM WHEE IN 1 RMO 12 '
+17: EXAM WHEE IN 1 RM0 12 '

 MSG12 - -

 This EXAMINE action has two conditions.
-If the player is in room 1 (IN 1) and object 12 is in room (RMO 12) then message 12 is printed (MSG12).
-The logic for this action is as follows: if the player examines the wheel and the keys (object 12) are still there (RMO 12) then an appropriate message is printed.
+If the player is in room 1 (IN 1) and object 12 is in room (RM0 12) then message 12 is printed (MSG12).
+The logic for this action is as follows: if the player examines the wheel and the keys (object 12) are still there (RM0 12) then an appropriate message is printed.
 However, if the keys had been previously picked up then this EXAMINE would fail and ADVENTURE would search for another matching EXAM WHEE (or EXAM ANY) .

 18: GO ELEV IN/W 4 PAR 4